 Financial instruments which potentially subject Active Power to concentrations of credit risk consist of cash and cash equivalents, investments and accounts receivable.
 Active Power's cash and cash equivalents and investments are placed with high credit quality financial institutions and issuers.
-Active Power performs limited credit evaluations of its customers' financial condition.
+Active Power performs limited credit evaluations of its customers' financial condition prior to entering into commercial transactions.
 We generally require letters of credit or prepayments from higher-risk customers as deemed necessary to ensure collection.
 Our allowance for doubtful accounts is estimated based on factors related to the credit risk of each customer.
 Individual receivables are written off after they have been deemed uncollectible.
 We also purchase several components from sole source or limited source suppliers.